AdobeDocs/app-builder/src/pages/getting_started/common_troubleshooting.md

 title: Common Troubleshooting
 ---

-# Common Troubleshooting
+# Troubleshooting common Issues

-Here are troubleshooting guides for some of the most common issues as you develop your first App Builder apps.
+This is a guide for troubleshooting some of the most common issues you may encounter when developing App Builder apps.

 ## Before you proceed

-- Check your Node version and tool versions to ensure they are supported by App Builder and up-to-date.
-You can find the latest supported version [here](index.md).
+- Check your Node and tool versions to make sure they are supported by App Builder and up to date.
+You can find the latest supported versions [here](index.md).
-- Check if your application is on Dropbox or OneDrive as file watchers sometimes cause unexpected errors.
+- If your application is on Dropbox or OneDrive, consider moving it since file watchers there sometimes cause unexpected errors.

 ## General debugging

-When your action code doesn't work as expected, you may want to investigate into what exactly went wrong.
-App Builder provides the [Logging SDK](https://github.com/adobe/aio-lib-core-logging), please check out [App Builder's Application Logging](../guides/application_logging.md) for more details.
+When your action code doesn't work as expected, you may want to check the logs to investigate what went wrong.
+App Builder provides the [Logging SDK](https://github.com/adobe/aio-lib-core-logging) for this; please check out [App Builder's Application Logging](../guides/application_logging.md) for more details.

 To see the latest activations of your project, run this command:

 ```bash
 aio runtime activation list
 ```

-It lists the most recent activations and summary (ID, start / end time, duration, status, and so on).
-There are 4 most popular statuses of a finished activation:
+It lists the most recent activations and a summary with ID, start and end times, duration, status, and so on.
+The four most common status conditions of finished activations are:

-* `success`: the action was successfully executed and you can obtain it's result with `aio runtime activation result activationID`
+* `success`: the action executed successfully; you can obtain its result with `aio runtime activation result activationID`

+* `developer error`: the most likely reasons for this are:

+  * compilation errors such as missing variables or modules not found
-* `developer error`: the most likely reasons of this are compilation errors (missing variables, module not found) and action time-out (due to an internal issue within the action or time-out of a backend service the action connects to).
-You can get the activation details to see what exact error causing this by running the command `aio runtime activation get activationID`
+  * action time outs due to issues internal issues within the action or time outs of the back-end services to which the action connects

+  You can get activation details to see the underlying error by running the command `aio runtime activation get activationID`

-* `application error`: this error is usually due to some issues at runtime, such as thrown exceptions, getting value of an `undefined` variable.
-With appropriate try-catch blocks and logging, you can see what goes wrong from the logs `aio runtime activation logs activationID`
+* `application error`, usually due to runtime issues such as thrown exceptions or attempts to get the value of an `undefined` variable.
+With appropriate try-catch blocks and logging, you can see what goes wrong from the logs through the command, `aio runtime activation logs activationID`

-* `internal error`: this could be an error caused by an external factor unrelated to the action itself, e.g. not enough resources to run the action.
-I/O Runtime is a scalable platform, so you would never see it with default action settings.
-If you do, please let us know by [email](mailto:iodev@adobe.com) so that we can help to troubleshoot what causes it.
+* `internal error`caused by external factors unrelated to the action itself, for example not enough resources to run the action.
+Since I/O Runtime is a scalable platform you would never see this error with the default action settings.
+If you do, please let us know by [email](mailto:iodev@adobe.com) so that we can help your troubleshoot its cause.

 You could also try running your actions locally with the `aio app dev` command.
-This is very similar to `aio app run` except that it will run your action code on localhost in a node process.
-Not all api calls will work in this context because of cors restrictions, but this is still useful in catching syntax errors, logic errors and enables step debugging of your actions without timeouts.
+This is very similar to `aio app run` except it runs your action code on localhost in a node process.
+Not all API calls work in this context because of cors restrictions, but it is still useful for catching syntax and logic errors, and allowing step debugging of your actions without timeouts.

 ## Action logs

-When you have [web actions](/runtime/docs/guides/using/creating_actions/#invoking-web-actions) in your app, they are blocking requests and their activation results are not recorded if they are invoked successfully.
-To enforce the persistence of activation results, you need to pass the `x-ow-extra-logging: on` flag in the request headers.
-In the development mode of an SPA, you can add this flag directly to the "invoking action" function so that you will have the activation results and logs recorded for all requests.
-Then they could be retrieved as demonstrated in the [General debugging](#general-debugging) section above.
+[Web actions](/runtime/docs/guides/using/creating_actions/#invoking-web-actions) in your app are blocking requests; their activation results are not recorded if they are invoked successfully.
+To enforce persistence of activation results. pass the `x-ow-extra-logging: on` flag in the request headers.
+In the development mode of an SPA, you can add this flag directly to the "invoking action" function so you will have the activation results and logs recorded for all requests.
+They could then be retrieved as shown in the [General debugging](#general-debugging) section above.

 ```javascript
 headers['x-ow-extra-logging'] = 'on'